Catching Feelings Again

 Date 42.
 Don’t Touch Her Butt Roger

-The second time as I was leaning down to take a shot, and again I heard him mumble to himself “Don’t look down her shirt Roger.”
-Now at this point I realized that I had absolutely heard him correctly and that he was indeed speaking to himself in third person aloud.
+The second time as I was leaning down to take a shot, and again I heard him mumble to himself “Don’t look down her shirt, Roger.”
+Now at this point, I realized that I had absolutely heard him correctly and that he was indeed speaking to himself in the third person aloud.
 I decided that although it was super weird, he was harmless enough and that I could order another drink and finish out the pool game.

 2 Stars ⭐️ ⭐️